 How to Find a Job Before Moving to

-prepared for the change of scenery and Melanesian
+Be prepared for the change of scenery and Melanesian

 A word about Vanuatu

-together.
-That lasted until 1980 when Vanuatu became independent.
+administering the islands together.
+That lasted until 1980 when Vanuatu

-fortunate you might end up working at one of
+and if you are fortunate you might end up working at one of

 How to find a job before moving to Vanuatu